wareya/gammakit/readme.md

 # Other

-As of writing, clippy processes gammakit with no complaints, aside from suspicious_else_formatting, which is a false positive.
+As of writing, clippy processes gammakit with no complaints.
 Certain lints are disabled in certain files where they are inappropriate, unhelpful, or generate false positives.

 # License